Veg Voyages Caters to Vegetarian Travelers Only

 Once the deposit has been paid, customers are sent a welcome package, suggesting what to pack (and what not to pack), what to wear, weather and terrain conditions, currency and banking details and any vaccinations that may be wise to receive before departure.

-Final payment is due 75 days before departure date, so make sure to book well in advance.
+The final payment is due 75 days before departure date, so make sure to book well in advance.
 Not to mention some of the tours can last up to three weeks (emphasis on planning ahead!)

-What People are Saying About the Voyages
+What People Are Saying About the Veg Voyages

 Veg Voyages delivers exactly what it promises.
 Many explorers sign up for the experience of a lifetime, wanting to see a different side of Asia than what has been presented to them.
 Even if one is not vegan or vegetarian, all have said it was a rewarding experience with plenty of tasty food, regardless of one’s dietary restrictions.

 Travelers usually seem to know what they’re getting into and are certainly not disappointed.
 Some are attracted because of the vegan allure (and Asian vegetarian food is already known for its deliciousness), some for the cultural eye-openers, and some simply because they are die-hard animal-lovers and fully support the underlying message of Veg Voyages which is: be kind to one another (even the non-humans).

 Some guests have even become friends out of common interests.